-Item 3 - All Land Rented or Leased TO OTHERS - include all land rented out for any purpose if it was part of the acreage reported in items 1 and 2.
+Item 3 - All Land Rented or Leased TO OTHERS - Include all land rented out for any purpose if it was part of the acreage reported in items 1 and 2.
 A report form will be obtained from each of your tenants to cover the operations on that land.
-INCLUDE in item 3:

 - a.
-Owned land rented to others for cash or a share of crops or livestock - b.
-Land you rented from someone and then subleased to someone else - c.
-Land worked for you by someone for a share of crops or livestock d.
-Land which you allowed others to use rent-free
+Owned land rented to others for cash or a share of crops or - b.
+Land you rented from someone and then subleased to - c.
+Land worked for you by someone for a share of crops or livestock - d.
+I and which you allowed others to use rent-free